 Educator/Developer

-The preceding Learning to be Resilient should be explored before this optional STEM (Science, Technology, Engineering, and Mathematics) exercise examining the Internet of Things (IoT).
-This exercise has been tested down to middle school levels.
+The preceding resilience exercises should be explored before this STEM (Science, Technology, Engineering, and Mathematics) exercise examining the Internet of Things (IoT).
 Technology has quickly and dramatically changed the way we work, socialize, and communicate.
 Discover how technology gives us insight on developing a social support system to deal with our challenges while learning about the Internet of Things (IoT) using visual programming (Node-RED).
-Because of its educational focus, this exercise uses the low-cost Raspberry Pi computer.
+Because of its educational focus, these exercises use the low-cost Raspberry Pi computer.
 If you do not have a Raspberry Pi computer available, you can still complete all of the exercises using either a Macintosh or Windows computer -- see how to install Node-RED below.
+These exercises have been tested down to middle school levels.

 Raspberry Pi OS